reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	}

 ## POST
-Now we are going to post our data, which we got from GET!
+Now we are going to post our data using WebClient!